Creative Commons Chuck Kollars' Personal Home Page

 Feeding everyone in the world is a significant problem.
 So I'd expect good farmland would be at a premium.

-But in fact more and more flat smooth fertile land in the USA is being taken over by housing.
+But in fact more and more flattish smooth fertile land in the U.S. is being taken over by housing.
 I've seen "development" displacing groves of orange trees in California and New Mexico.
 What I remember from childhood as a large productive valley a little south east of Sea-Tac airport between Seattle and Tacoma in Washington is now all houses with garages and yards and streets.
 Many localities give special tax breaks to land for agricultural use.

 Urbanization